What creates hair loss on horse faces?

 Hair loss can also happen during the winter months.

-Reasons why your horse may have some hair loss on his face and around his eyes:
+Reasons why your horse may have some hair loss on their face and around their eyes:

-- Your horse is sensitive to bugs.
-Some bugs, like midges (AKA no see-ums) can create sweet itch on the face and dorsal side of your horse’s body.
+- Your horse is sensitive to bugs and insect bites.
+Some bugs, like midges (AKA no see-ums), can create sweet itch on the face and dorsal side of your horse’s body.
+Sweet itch is an allergic reaction that can spiral sideways pretty quickly.
+A horse with sweet itch often has such terrible pruritus (itchiness) that they create sores trying to relieve the problem.

 - Sensitivity to heat.
 Does this mean that hair melts off?
-No, but heat and humidity can certainly combine with other factors to contribute to hair loss.
+No, but heat and humidity can certainly combine with other factors contributing to hair loss.

-- The sun is too harsh and your horse is sensitive to UV rays.
+- The sun is too harsh and your horse has hypersensitivity to UV rays.
 It may just be some pink skin under the hair, or your horse can have full-blown photosensitivity where blisters form.
 This is a unique situation where a food or digestive problem makes the horse’s body react wildly to sunlight.

 - Sensitivity to fly spray.
 There are dozens upon dozens of formulations of fly spray, you could try another brand.
 Or, use fly masks.

 - These sensitivities almost always cause itching, which causes rubbing and hair loss.
-It’s also possible that your horse is the “perfect storm” and many things are triggering hair loss.
+It’s also possible that your horse is the “perfect storm” and many things trigger hair loss.

-More reasons your horse has hair loss on his face
+More reasons your horse has hair loss on their face

 - Lice, although this is more common in winter as lice don’t like warm temperatures.
 You may be able to see lice in the mane and tail.